grantwinney/blog/content/posts/raspberry-pi-making-an-led-blink/index.md

 summary: I unboxed my Raspberry Pi a few weeks ago and started learning Python.
 Let's code the "Hello World" of the Pi, and make an LED blink.
 tags:
-- Raspberry PI
+- raspberry-pi
-- Python
+- python
-- Coding
+- coding
 title: Hello World for the Raspberry Pi - Making an LED Blink
 aliases:
 - /hello-world-for-the-raspberry-pi-making-an-led-blink